 The conflict of interest relates to the creditors/debtors issue in the economy.
 Inflation reduces the real weight of a non-indexed debt - i.e. one which remains fixed in nominal terms - while disinflation aggravates that weight.
 For debtors, inflation means lower real debt, whereas disinflation means higher debt.
 Thus generated is a symmetrical redistributive effect: inflation redistributes from creditors to debtors; disinflation does so from debtors to creditors.
-In a context of this kind, the banks and large financial groups2 are anti-inflation actors.3 By contrast, small business owners and farmers, who have an incentive to favour 'surprise inflation' in order to pay lower real wages, or all economic actors exposed to the banking sector, are pro-inflation groups.4
+In a context of this kind, the banks and large financial groups (Note 2) are anti-inflation actors (Note 3).
+By contrast, small business owners and farmers, who have an incentive to favour 'surprise inflation' in order to pay lower real wages, or all economic actors exposed to the banking sector, are pro-inflation groups (Note 4).